 - The teams lottery number sits at one.
 I.E. if any of Martin, Ian or Tammy win the lottery and decide to leave the organization the team will struggle because no one else really knows how to play their role.

-John raises this as an impediment at the Daily Scrum and asks for quick meeting right afterwards.
+Steve raises this as an impediment at the Daily Scrum and asks for quick meeting right afterwards.
 He shares the three observations and asks the team what they think.
 Team members say things like: “Database work isn’t my speciality/skill” and “I wouldn’t be as productive on that”.
 As a result they say that they moved onto lower priority work.
-To get through the sprint without another disastrous ending (see: The Story of an Incomplete Sprint), John asks what they can do to offload Martin and Ian allowing them to unblock higher priority work.
+To get through the sprint without another disastrous ending (see: The Story of an Incomplete Sprint), Steve asks what they can do to offload Martin and Ian allowing them to unblock higher priority work.
 Among other ideas the team decide:

 - to temporarily abandon work on the lower priority stories